j354374/fed-scripting/assignment1/assignment1-readme.md

 Let's rename our variable "number" to "fancynumber".

-We change the code in index.html to:
+The code in index.html was changed to:

 ```
  <label for="fancynumber">Please enter a number between 0 and 50.</label><br>